1999 Portuguese legislative election: Maps

 Most voted political force by municipality.

 Aftermath

-Guterres second government was haunted by its failure in winning an absolute majority in the 1999 elections.
+Guterres second government was haunted by its failure in winning an absolute majority in the 1999 election.
 The tie between the Government and the opposition created a series of problems to Guterres as all opposition parties, PSD, CDU, CDS–PP and BE, refused to negotiate with the Government.
-In the 2000 budget, CDS–PP decided to abstain and the budget passed:
+Despite this, in the 2000 budget vote, CDS–PP decided to abstain and the budget passed: